Groups, Orders, and Dynamics: General Definitions

 It is worth analyzing the preceding proof carefully.
-If $\precede$ is an left-order on a countable group $\Gamma$ and $(g_i)_{i \geq 0}$ is a numbering of the elements of $\Gamma$, then we will call the (associated) {\bf{\em dynamical realization}} the action of $\Gamma$ on $\mathbb{R}$ constructed in this proof.
-It is easy to see that this realization has no global fixed point unless $\Gamma$ is trivial.
+If $\precede$ is a left-order on a countable group $\Gamma$ and $(g_i)_{i \geq 0}$ is a numbering of the elements of $\Gamma$, then the action of $\Gamma$ on $\mathbb{R}$ constructed in this proof will be called the (associated) {\bf{\em dynamical realization}}.
+It is easy to see that this realization has no global fixed point (unless $\Gamma$ is trivial).
 Moreover, if $f$ is an element of $\Gamma$ whose dynamical realization has two fixed points $a\!<\!b$ (which may be equal to $\pm \infty$) and has no fixed point in $]a,b[$, then there must be some point of the form $t(g)$ inside $]a,b[$.
-Finally, it is not difficult to show that the dynamical realizations associated to different numberings of the elements of $\Gamma$ are all topologically conjugate.\footnote{An action $\Phi_1 \!: \Gamma \rightarrow \mathrm{Homeo}_+(\mathbb{R})$ is {\bf{\em topologically conjugate}} (resp. {\bf {\em semiconjugate}}) to $\Phi_2$ if there exists an orientation-preserving homeomorphism (resp. non-decreasing, continuous, surjective map) $\varphi$ of the real line into itself such that \esp $\varphi \circ \Phi_1 (g) = \Phi_2 (g) \circ \varphi$, \esp for all $g \in \Gamma$.} Therefore, we can speak of any dynamical property of the dynamical realization without referring to a particular numbering.
+Finally, it is not difficult to show that the dynamical realizations associated to different numberings of the elements of $\Gamma$ are all topologically conjugate.\footnote{A group representation (action) $\Phi_1 \!: \Gamma \rightarrow \mathrm{Homeo}_+(\mathbb{R})$ is {\bf{\em topologically conjugate}} to $\Phi_2$ if there exists an orientation-preserving homeomorphism $\varphi$ of the real line onto itself such that \esp $\varphi \circ \Phi_1 (g) = \Phi_2 (g) \circ \varphi$, \esp for all $g \in \Gamma$.
+Note that conjugacy classes yield an equivalence relation; see \S \ref{section-semiconjugacy} for more on this.} Therefore, we can speak of any dynamical property of the dynamical realization without referring to a particular numbering.

 \begin{small}